 - Redevelopment plans and strategies for the property

-With any retail shopping centre today, the factors of vacancy and the pressures of the tenancy mix require monitoring and planning; that is the job of the shopping centre manager for the leasing executive.
-It is advisable to have a formalised leasing strategy and marketing plan to help resolve vacancy factors quickly and specifically so the property income continues with minimal disruption to cash flow.
+With any retail shopping centre today, the factors of vacancy and the pressures of the tenancy mix require monitoring and planning; that is the job of the shopping centre manager or the leasing executive.
+It is advisable to have a formalised leasing strategy and marketing plan to help resolve vacancy factors quickly and specifically so that the property income continues with minimal disruption to cash flow.

 The best tenants should be selected for each vacancy given the location of the shop within the retail property or shopping centre, the levels of market rental required for the location, and the balance of tenant clustering within the tenancy mix.

 Here are some ideas to help you find retail tenants to fill current and upcoming vacancies in your retail shopping centre:

 - Other shopping centres – Check out the other retail properties in the region or city.
 You will get plenty of ideas to help with tenant sourcing, planning and prospecting.
 Successful retail businesses are easily identified in reviewing the performance of other shopping centres.
 It is then a simple matter of approaching the targeted tenants directly.

 - Focus on tenancy types – It is a fact that some tenants will be better than others when it comes to certain shop locations.
 Determine the best tenancy types that will help bolster your tenancy mix directly and effectively.
 Look for the best retailers in other locations that could be encouraged to relocate or expand into another property and most particularly your shopping centre.